Te Pae Tawhiti — Our Vision

 Mr Peeni Henare

 A representative of the Māori people living in the North Auckland Peninsula

 Mr Pita Tipene

 A member of the family of Maihi Kawiti

 Ms Jane Fletcher

-A member of the Archdeacon Henry Williams family.
+A member of the family of the late Archdeacon Henry Williams

 Mr Mita Harris

 A member of the family of Tamati Waka Nene

 A member of the family of Hone Heke